Justagwas/YouTube-Converter/README.md

 Don’t worry!
 Windows and other operating systems sometimes flag my software simply because it’s not yet widely recognized.
 Rest assured, **all my software is open source** and completely transparent.
 You can review the code yourself and decide if you trust it, although it is safe.

 ### 🛠 **What You Can Do:**
-1. Double-check if your download is from the (official repository)[https://github.com/Justagwas/YouTube-Converter].
+1. Double-check if your download is from the [official repository](https://github.com/Justagwas/YouTube-Converter).
 2. If Windows shows a warning, click **More Info** > **Run Anyway** to bypass it.
 3. Refer to the ⚠️ [Warnings](#%EF%B8%8F-warnings) section in this repository for any potential risks.
 If none are listed, there’s nothing to worry about.

 ---

 ## ❓ **Got Any Other Questions?**
-Check out my [FAQ Page](https://www.justagwas.com/faqs) for more answers and details about my projects, safety, and usage guidelines.
+Check out my [FAQ Page](https://www.justagwas.com/faq) for more answers and details about my projects, safety, and usage guidelines.

 ---